COVID-19 Contact Tracing Application in Qatar

 For the quantitative part, the population under analysis was Qatar residents, including Qatar and non-Qatar citizens.
 Simple random sampling was used to provide all members of the population with an equal chance to participate in the survey (Shabbir et al., 2020).
 The sampling method is associated with decreased bias compared to other sampling methods, simplicity, and low cost (Etikan, & Bala, 2017).
 Questionnaires were distributed to the public through WhatsApp groups and social media platforms, including Twitter and Instagram.
 The questionnaire was also shared with famous social media influencers in Qatar to ensure that the survey was highly distributed.
 Even though the distribution of questionnaires through e-mail is considered the most effective method, using social media and messengers is also considered an appropriate distribution method in scientific research with questionnaires (Grossmann et al., 2018).
 A total of 884 questionnaires were distributed with a response rate of 45%.
 The final sample size 404 respondents, 76.2% were male, and 23.8% were female.
 The collected data were analyzed using statistical analysis in SPSS and discussed using the findings of qualitative data analysis.

 The purpose of the qualitative part of the research was to fill the gaps from the literature and expand the quantitative findings.
 A focus group was created in one of the departments in the Ministry of Interior (MOI) that answered nine interview questions.
 Additionally, a semi-structured interview was conducted with a Network Security Expert from MOI.
-The qualitative questions are provided in Appendix A.

 Instrument, Variables, and Data Analysis

 A unique quantitative instrument was developed to answer the research question.
 The survey included 21 questions divided into three sections and four demographic questions.
-The questionnaire is provided in Appendix B. The quantitative data analysis was conducted using Statistical Package for Social Sciences (SPSS).The first section aimed at examining the factors that affected the attitude of Qatar citizens towards EHTERAZ, which was the first research question.
+The quantitative data analysis was conducted using Statistical Package for Social Sciences (SPSS).The first section aimed at examining the factors that affected the attitude of Qatar citizens towards EHTERAZ, which was the first research question.
 The literature review revealed that awareness, trust, privacy, uptake issues, and application quality had a significant impact on the attitude toward contact tracing applications (Braithwaite et al., 2020; Hassandoust et al., 2021; Jansen-Kosterink et al., 2020; Williams et al., 2020).
 Attitudes towards EHTERAZ was measured with Question 7 in Section A, awareness was measured using Questions 1 and 2, in Section A, trust was measured by Question 5, privacy concerns were measured by Question 4, uptake concerns were measured by Question 6, and perceived quality of the application was measured using Question 3.
 The collected data was used to create a multiple regression model.

 The regression model had five independent variables (the factors), one dependent variable (attitude towards EHTERAZ), and four control variables (demographic variables).
 The demographic variables included age, gender, education level, and nationality.
 The multiple regression model is provided below: